TJUQiangChen/FLARE24/README.md

-# 🔥 FLARE24 Solution
+# 🏆 Champion Solution for FLARE24-Task3

-This repository is the official implementation of [A 3D Unsupervised Domain Adaption Framework Combining Style Translation and Self-Training for Abdominal Organs Segmentation](https://openreview.net/forum?id=oSbUYnIDs9&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DMICCAI.org%2F2024%2FChallenge%2FFLARE%2FAuthors%23your-submissions)) of Team tju_vil_pioneers on FLARE24 challenge.
+This repository is the official implementation of [A 3D Unsupervised Domain Adaption Framework Combining Style Translation and Self-Training for Abdominal Organs Segmentation](https://drive.google.com/file/u/0/d/1UODk2-tAl_mLYYYY6qp_WqvLvDxrznNv/view?usp=sharing&pli=1) of Team tju_vil_pioneers on FLARE24 challenge.

 ## 🔍 Overview
 This work addresses the challenge of adapting CT-trained segmentation models to MR images by generating synthetic MR data, employing self-training strategies, and a two-stage segmentation framework in the FLARE24 dataset.
 For more details, see the pipeline diagram below: